InstantBuddha/laravel-in-docker-new/README.md

 The problem was solved by creating a Dockerfile and adding docker-php-ext-install pdo pdo_mysql during build.

-## Adding regular expressions to StoreMemberRequest
+## Adding some rules to StoreMemberRequest

-Some regular expressions from frontend were faulty.
-Here is the finished file:
+I removed the regular expressions as they were not needed:

 ```php
 <?php